frasertweedale/talks/2018-01-xx-lca-fp-miniconf/proposal.rst

 miniconf.
-At time of submission I do not have anyone lined up, but there are several groups doing cutting edge work with FP in Sydney (Data61's verified systems and Blockchain groups, and Ambiata's work with Haskell come to mine) so my search for outstanding keynote speakers will hopefully not be in vain!
+At time of submission I do not have anyone lined up, but there are several groups doing cutting edge work with FP in Sydney (Data61's verified systems and Blockchain groups, and Ambiata's work with Haskell come to mind) so my search for outstanding keynote speakers will hopefully not be in vain!